 The total in our Rangers vs Canadiens example would be displayed as follows:

 Total betting for hockey works the same as any other sport.
 If six or more goals are scored in the Rangers/Canadiens game, the people who bet on the over win.
-If five or fewer goals are scored, the under bettors win.
+If the teams combine for five or fewer goals, the under bettors win.

 There is one wrinkle to keep in mind, though: should an NHL game go to a shootout (which is only possible in the regular season), only one goal will count toward the total, even if multiple shooters score during the shootout.
 If the example above went to a shootout and tied 1-1, and all three Ranger shooters scored while one scored for the Habs, the total would only be three because the final score of the game is 2-1 in favor of New York.

 Most bigger sportsbooks offer a few props on nightly NHL games, but they’re not as extensive as other sports; given the lack of individual statistics (goals, assists, saves), bookmakers have less to work with.
 You’ll still be able to find intriguing bets like, “Will Sidney Crosby score a goal?” and “Will Carey Price record a shutout?”